 The "Type" values are S for string, N for numeric, and D for the type of the data variable.
-The "Use" values are G for global, Gr for applying to groups, C for variables containing coordinate data, D for variables containing non-coordinate data, M for geometry container variables, and - for variables with a special purpose.
+The "Use" values are G for global, Gr for applying to groups, C for variables containing coordinate data, D for data variables, M for geometry container variables, Do for domain variables, and - for variables with a special purpose.
 "Links" indicates the location of the attribute"s original definition (first link) and sections where the attribute is discussed in this document (additional links as necessary).